Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 1) Spin up three t2.micro instances with the following Amazon Machine Image: Amazon Linux AMI 2016.03.2 (HVM), SSD Volume Type - ami-f303fb93.
 No need to change anything on the default configuration, but keep all three instances within the same Security Group [1].

-2) In addition to the default SSH rule, include the following inbound rules in the Security Group (Type, Protocol, Port Range, Source):
+2) In addition to the default SSH rule, add the following inbound rules to the Security Group (Type, Protocol, Port Range, Source):

 +  All traffic, All, All, `$your_security_group`: this allows the three machines to communicate with each other
 +  Custom TCP, TCP, 50700, `$ips_for_web_access`.
-+  Same than above for ports 8088, 19888: these last two rules will allow you to access the web UI of ResourceManager and JobHistory Server to track the state of jobs and nodes (from the computers within `$ips_for_web_access).
++  Same than above for ports 8088, 19888: these last two rules will allow you to access the web UI of ResourceManager and JobHistory Server to track the state of jobs and nodes (from the computers whose IPs are in `$ips_for_web_access).

 3) Download Hadoop 2.6.4 binaries from [3].
-Configure it according to the this gist [4].
+Configure it according to this gist [4].
 Helpful resources on this step are [5-7].
-Only a few remarks are needed for a configuration on different machines:
+Only a few remarks are needed for configuration on different machines:

 +  `core_site.xml/fs.defaultFS`.
 This address is your address of the node that will act as NameNode.
 +  `slaves`.
 Change the address in there for the address of your worker nodes.
 +  `yarn_site.xml/yarn.resourcemanager.hostname`.
 This is the address of the node that will act as ResourceManager.

-4) Before start using the dfs, we have to format it by running the following in the master node:
+4) Before start using the Distributed FileSystem (DFS), we have to format it by running the following command in the master node:

 ```
 $HADOOP_HOME/bin/hdfs namenode -format $cluster_name
 ```
 where `$cluster_name` is a name of your choice.

 5) At this point, the hdfs (and YARN) should work.
-We can start all the required processes in all machines by running on the master node:
+We can start all the required processes in all t2.micro instances by running on the master node:

 ```
 $HADOOP_HOME/sbin/start-dfs.sh
 $HADOOP_HOME/sbin/start-yarn.sh
 $HADOOP_HOME/sbin/mr-jobhistory-daemon.sh start historyserver
 ```
-6) We can test that everything when fine by taking the following actions:
+6) We can test that all processes are up by taking the following actions:

-+  Running on `jps` on the master node and slave nodes, which should display the corresponding processes.
++  Running on `jps` on the master node and slave nodes, which should display the name of the corresponding processes.
 You will need to instal java-devel first (`yum install java-devel).
-+  We can put any file on the dfs from any node by running:
++  We can put any file on the DFS from any node by running:

 ```
 hdfs dfs -mkdir /test_dir